AugusteDebroise/augustedebroise.github.io/index.md

 title: "Home"
 ---

-My research interests are in political economy, media, and gender economics.
-I am particularly interested by the role the media play in shaping gender roles perceptions and political outcomes, with a current focus on the roles that the movie industry play.
-Methodologically, I specialized in unstructured data analysis, such as text.
+My research interests lie at the intersection of political economy, media, and gender economics.
+I am particularly interested in how the media shape perceptions of gender roles and influence political outcomes - with a current focus on the role of the movie industry.
+Methodologically, I specialize in the analysis of unstructured data.

 I am currently a post-doctoral researcher at the University of Namur.
-I completed my Ph.D in Economics at the University of Namur, supervised by Benoît Decerf.
-I visited the London School in Economics in 2024 hosted by Camille Landais.
+I completed my Ph.D. in Economics at the University of Namur, supervised by [Benoît Decerf](https://benoitdecerf.wordpress.com/research/).
+In 2024, I visited the London School of Economics, hosted by [Camille Landais](https://www.lse.ac.uk/economics/people/faculty/camille-landais).

-I co-organize a seminar on this type of method
+I co-organize a series of seminar on unstructured data methods for social scientists together with [Guilhem Cassan](https://perso.unamur.be/~gcassan/), [Jérémy Dodeigne](https://scholar.google.com/citations?user=yvfYWy4AAAAJ&hl=fr) and [Nelson Santos](https://scholar.google.com/citations?user=8EMTtzIAAAAJ&hl=en).

-My research area spans from media, political and gender economics.
-I am particularly interested in the impact of media —both social media and the cinema industry— on societal issues such as gender inequality and political outcomes.
-Methodologically, I specialize in text analysis to qualitatively assess the content of the media I study.

-You can download my [CV](assets/cv/Auguste_Debroise_CV_JULY_2024.pdf).
+You can download my <a href="assets/cv/Auguste_Debroise_CV_JULY_2024.pdf" style="color:red;">CV</a>.